HanZhang206/3D-Hapkit/README.md

 ## Software
 We create a sample scene for demo purpose.
 Users are able to control a ball(shown in green) by the handle to pass through the holes.
-Our 3-DOF Hapkit is designed to simulate that virtual wall and present haptic interactio with the wall.
-In order to provide a better visualization for our sample scene, we use the Processing ([Download Here](https://processing.org/download))
+Our 3-DOF Hapkit is designed to simulate that virtual wall and present haptic interaction with the wall.
+The Processing ([Download Here](https://processing.org/download)) was used to provide a better visualization.
 ### To use
  - Download the [Processing](https://processing.org/download).
  - Open the Processing and [deltaProcessing.pde]().